Mary Berry Marmalade Loaf Recipe

 Directions

-• Mix the Batter: In a large mixing bowl, combine the butter, sugar, eggs, flour, baking powder, salt, marmalade, and prepared cherries.
-Stir everything together until well blended.
+• In a large bowl, mix butter, sugar, eggs, flour, baking powder, salt, marmalade, and dried fruit.
+Stir until just combined.

-• Bake the Loaf: Pour the batter into the prepared loaf pan and smooth the top.
-Bake for about 1 hour 30 minutes, or until a skewer inserted into the center comes out clean.
-Let the loaf cool in the pan for 10 minutes before transferring it to a wire rack.
+• Pour into the prepared tin.
+Bake for 1 hour 30 minutes, or until a skewer comes out clean.